An ensemble related to discrete orthogonal polynomials and its application to tilings of a half-hexagon: Proofs of the half-hexagon statements

 \subsection{The Hahn and Associated Hahn ensemble}

-Let $[a,b]=[-1/2,1/2]$ and $X_N=\{x_{N,n}=-1/2+(2n+1)/2N,\;n=0,\ldots,N-1 \}.$ The discrete orthogonal polynomial ensemble with weight function
+Let $[-b,b]=[-1/2,1/2]$ and $X_N=\{x_{N,n}=-1/2+(2n+1)/2N,\;n=0,\ldots,N-1 \}.$ The discrete orthogonal polynomial ensemble with weight function

-is called \emph{Associated Hahn Ensemble} (AHE) \cite{BKMM07,Johansson02} with parameters $P$ and $Q.$ Its dual ensemble is known as \emph{Hahn Ensemble} (HE) with weight $w^\textnormal{HE}_N(\,\cdot\,;P,Q).$ In \cite[Sect.
-2.4.2]{BKMM07} the equilibrium measure $\mumin$ for the family $w_N^{\textnormal{HE}}(\,\cdot\,;AN+1,BN+1),$ $A,B>0,$ $c\in(0,1)$ fixed is computed.
+is called \emph{Associated Hahn Ensemble} (AHE) \cite{BKMM07,Johansson02} with parameters $P$ and $Q.$ In \cite[Sect.
+2.4.2]{BKMM07} the equilibrium measure $\mumin$ for the family $w_N^{\textnormal{AHE}}(\,\cdot\,;AN+1,BN+1),$ $A,B>0,$ with a fixed ratio of the numbers of particles and nodes $c\in(0,1)$ is computed (actually for its particle-hole dual).
 It turns out that there is exactly one band interval.
 For $A=B$ it is an interval $(-\beta,\beta)$ enclosed by two gaps of the same type.
-If $c<c_A=\sqrt{A^2+A}-A$ those two gaps are voids for HE (and hence saturated regions for AHE with $c$ substituted by $1-c$) and if $c>c_A$ they are saturated regions for HE (voids for AHE, $c$ substituted by $1-c$).
-For the right band end point one has
+If $c<c_A=\sqrt{A^2+A}-A$ those two gaps are saturated regions and voids if $c>c_A.$ For the right band end point one has

 The case $c=c_A$ is exceptional, leading to gaps consisting of single points.